intel/intel-xpu-backend-for-triton/docs/VTune_Profiling.md

 Directly click on Start also works, but the resulting data would be large and noisy.
 By using the **Start Paused**, the collector will not collect data until be triggered by the `itt.resume()` in the above call.

+Sometimes, the VTune doesn't allow to run due to the missing requirements.
+One could refer to [Permission Check](#permission-check) for detail.

 # Analyze Result

 After the result is collected, there are various of infos could be explored.
 Here is one example of identifying the optimizing direction for a kernel: